AuditorTaj/todo_app---MidTerm-Project/README.md

-Basic ToDo app using FastAPI for the backend, PostgreSQL for data storage, Streamlit for the frontend, Kafka for messaging, and Kong for API management.
+Mid Term Project - Basic ToDo app using FastAPI for the backend, PostgreSQL for data storage, Streamlit for the frontend, Kafka for messaging, and Kong for API management.
 This setup provides a robust, scalable, and maintainable application architecture.